 If you invest \$1 million or more in Class A shares, you do not pay an initial sales charge, and the Advisor compensates the selling dealer or other financial intermediary.
-To cover the amount of compensation that the Advisor pays to dealers in connection with your purchase of Class A shares without an initial sales charge, you may be charged a deferred sales charge of up to 0.75% on such Class A shares that were purchased without a front-end sales load if you redeem your shares within one year after purchase.
+You may be charged a deferred sales charge of up to 0.75% on such Class A shares that were purchased without a front-end sales load if you redeem your shares within one year after purchase.
 Shares acquired through reinvestment of distributions are not subject to a CDSC.
 For purposes of determining the applicability of CDSCs, shares not subject to a CDSC will be sold first.
 The circumstances in which a deferred sales charge may be reduced or waived are included under the heading "Reduction or Waiver of Deferred Sales Charges Applicable to Class A and Class C Shares" in this section.

-^{} The Advisor pays up to 0.75% of the Offering Price as compensation to dealers.
+\\ The Advisor pays up to 0.75% of the Offering Price as compensation to dealers.

-^{} The Advisor pays up to 0.75% of the Offering Price as compensation to dealers.
+\ Rounded to the nearest one-hundredth percent. \\ The Advisor pays up to 0.75% of the Offering Price as compensation to dealers.